avcimehmet/bluegreen-terraform-infra-study/README.md

-# canary-terraform-infra-study
+# bluegreen-terraform-infra-study
-AWS infrastructure designed by Terraform for Canary Deployments
+AWS infrastructure designed by Terraform for Blue-Green Deployments